 I take special pride in my common sense, adamantly standing between the Old Russian School and the Juilliard – the American school.
 I am proud of my orchestra and the energy we radiate in our creative trance.
 I am also proud of my parents, who have always turned the impossible into possible, as well as of being a better person today, inspired by my two little blond reasons – my two sons.

 What can I say about myself?
 There was the big bang and it created her… a simple girl next door, with all her virtues and flaws.
 The fundamental flaws are her virtues, while her greatest virtue is the ability to process her flaws and turn them into virtues.
 A sweet little upside-down cake, with its top on its bottom… 🙂

-Tijana Milošević plays an Enrico Rocca violin (Genoa, 1910), property of the Belgrade Philharmonic Orchestra.
+Tijana Milošević plays the Enrico Rocca violin (Genoa, 1910), property of the Belgrade Philharmonic Orchestra.